Budget Development Policy

 Development of OTF’s annual budgets, including those for grant programs, operating and the Partnership Investments allocation, takes into consideration a number of factors and calculations.

 All budgets are recommended by staff to the Finance & Audit Committee, based on the principles in this document.
 The Committee then makes recommendations to the Board.
 Final approval of the budgets rests with the Board.
 The Board determines an operation cost ratio for the organization to adhere to.

 The CI granting budget is the amount of money that will be used for Community Investments grants, based on funding received from the Ministry of Tourism, Culture and Sport.
 It must be allocated across the province in accordance with approved criteria (as adjusted in accordance with OTF’s Budget Calculation Guidelines).

-The Board approves the overall OTF target ranges (i.e. percentage of Granting budget) for each stream, following which the Grant Review Teams (GRTs) set their catchment targets for each stream based on Board-approved target ranges.
+The Board approves OTF’s overall target ranges for each stream (i.e. percentage of Granting budget), following which the Grant Review Teams (GRTs) set their catchment targets for each stream based on the Board-approved target ranges.

 3.2 Operating Budget